 I was a typical school student who was interested in science and biology and did not have much idea of how to make this a career.
 No one in my family had ever done medicine and I must admit I had not got a clue at 17 years of age what it entailed.
 However, I had a relative who was a scientist and worked at the Medical Research Council and he got me a holiday job working in a research laboratory.
 I found it really quite bizarre that some of the incredibly bright people I worked with had spent their whole life studying a single molecule and everything revolved around this.
 I realised this was not for me.
-However, during the lunch breaks I used to meet some of the medical students from the nearby medical school and I soon realised that clinical medicine was what I really wanted to do.
-I started medical school just after the first heart transplants were being undertaken and cardiovascular surgery seemed to me the most important thing in medicine and I initially wanted to do cardiac surgery.
-However, by chance I did a vascular surgery job just before I was due to start a cardiac training scheme and was hooked immediately.
+However, during the lunch breaks, I used to meet some of the medical students from the nearby medical school and I soon realised that clinical medicine was what I really wanted to do.
+I started medical school just after the first heart transplants were being undertaken and cardiovascular surgery seemed to be the most important thing in medicine and I initially wanted to do cardiac surgery.
+However, by chance, I did a vascular surgery job just before I was due to start a cardiac training scheme and was hooked immediately.

 Who has inspired you in your career and what advice of theirs do you remember today?

 There have been a number of people and organisations that had a profound effect on me and my development.
 I still almost on a daily basis remember some of them and use the skills they taught me.